nextflow-io/training/docs/nf_develop/1_03_pipeline.md

 !!! question "Exercise"

-    Open your `modules.json` file and see if the `seqtk/trim` module is being tracked.
+    View your `modules.json` file and see if the `seqtk/trim` module is being tracked.

 ### Adding a module to your pipeline